Eligible students may enroll in research projects under the supervision of a faculty member who is willing to supervise such work.

 * One credit of independent research should be roughly equivalent to one credit earned in a classroom (i.e., approximately 43 hours: representing roughly 13 hours in a classroom and 30 hours of work done outside the classroom, plus taking an exam).
 This traditionally has translated to roughly 20-25 pages of work product per credit.
 This range can vary depending on the nature of the assignment.
 For example, if the student spends a large amount of time conducting the research, the professor might require fewer pages of written work product.
 Conversely, if the research process is less time consuming, the professor might require the student to write a longer paper.

 Students are not able to enroll themselves in independent study classes (900 Research and 992 Research: Special Projects).
 While arranging the details for these classes, check to see if the credit(s) will put you over 15-credits for the term.
-If so, contact Acting Assistant Dean Stetson to seek permission to go over the limit.
+If so, contact the Office of Student Life to seek permission to exceed the limit.
 After that, email email@example.com using the subject line “900 Research” or “992 Research: Special Projects.”
 The email must contain the following information:

 DEADLINE: Requests for 900 Research and 992 Research: Special Projects are due by the last day of classes for the term in which enrollment is requested (unless an earlier date has been established by the professor).